shellef/s2d/docs/APP_UPDATE_INSTRUCTIONS.md

 # How to Switch to LiveKit in Your App

-Once you have LiveKit credentials in `.env`, make these simple changes to `frontend/src/App.jsx`:
+Once you have LiveKit credentials in `~/.env.s2d`, make these simple changes to `frontend/src/App.jsx`:

 ## Option 1: Quick Test (Minimal Changes)